pfarrell51/gows/music/dirwalker/README.md

 none of these operations change the files being processed, they are all read-only.
 The execution of a verb creates a command that can be used to rename the files into the new format.

+Special shortcut command:
+dw/dw both indirectory-spec mp3
+will cause ffmpeg to be run on the flac directory, outputing to a 'mp3u' directory and then run sox on the mp3u files putting the resulting compressed files in the mp3 directory